kmotoko/desktop-guideline/apparmor.md

 + Check by: `sudo aa-status`.

 **Important:** Even if using Debian >= 10, install the profiles and utils:
-`sudo apt-get install apparmor-profiles apparmor-profiles-extra apparmor-utils`
+`sudo apt-get install apparmor-profiles-extra apparmor-utils`

+There is also `apparmor-profiles` package, but all the profiles are experimental and in complain mode by default.